 How to Identify and Manage Aphids

-Aphids are not often a common problem in the interior landscape, but occasionally they can show up.
-These tiny insects, also known as plant lice, may cause the leaves of plants to become deformed and sticky.
-If they are in high enough numbers, aphids will stunt a plant’s growth.
+Aphids are not often a common problem in the interior landscape, but they can occasionally appear.
+These tiny insects, also known as plant lice, may cause plant leaves to become deformed and sticky.
+In high numbers, aphids can stunt a plant’s growth.
+Knowing what to look for and how to respond early is key to keeping infestations under control.

 Why Are Aphids So Destructive?